vacp2p/rfc/content/docs/rfcs/34/README.md

 This document provides recommended choices for the cache size in the [Implementation Suggestions Section](#implementation-suggestions).

 Requesters, in the context of the specified peer exchange protocol, SHOULD be resource restricted devices.
-While any node could technically act as a requester, using the peer exchange protocol comes with two drawbacks
+While any node could technically act as a requester, using the peer exchange protocol comes with two drawbacks:

 * reducing [anonymity](#securityprivacy-considerations)
 * causing load on responder nodes